Geometry of the Welch Bounds: The Welch bounds

 and whose trace is $m$.
 Further, the rank of $\cG$ is exactly $n$, so it operates non-trivially on a subspace $W\subset\bbC^m$ of that dimension.
-Thus applying (\ref{eq:key_inequality}) to $\cG$ yields the Welch bound (\ref{eq:Welch_fundamental}) with $k=1$.
+Thus applying (\ref{eq:key_inequality}) of Lemma \ref{keylemma} to $\cG$ yields the Welch bound (\ref{eq:Welch_fundamental1}).

-A ``dual'' argument is obtained by considering the metric operator $\cF=F^* F:\bbH\rightarrow\bbH$.
+A ``dual'' argument is obtained by considering the frame operator $\cF=F^* F:\bbH\rightarrow\bbH$.
 The non-zero eigenvalues of $\cF$ are identical to those of $\cG$, so its trace and rank are also equal to those of $\cG$.
-So (\ref{eq:key_inequality}) applied to $\cF$ also yields (\ref{eq:Welch_fundamental}) with $k=1$.
+So (\ref{eq:key_inequality}) of Lemma \ref{keylemma} applied to $\cF$ also yields the result. \end{proof}